FarhanHazari/BDT2022-group19/README.md

 **Big Data Technologies Project 2022 - Group 19**

 The project aims to implement a big data system that provides real-time rain prediction for any location in the world on an hourly basis over the following 5 days.
-A pipeline has been defined, starting from the data collection,  passing through real-time data ingestion and ending with a working demo that, using the map of Trento, plots real-time fake accidents taking into account their severity.

 #